OpenDSA/OpenDSA/RST/en/PIFLA/RegClosure.rst

 define it in terms of one or more known regular languages that are manipulated by operators known to be closed for regular languages.
-Which is why we have spent this entire module defining a useful collection of such operators.
+Which is why we have spent some time defining a useful collection of such operators.

 This begs some questions!